1968–1969 Japanese university protests

-The demonstrations were organized to protest against unpaid internships at the University of Tokyo Medical School.
+Initially, demonstrations were organized to protest against unpaid internships at the University of Tokyo Medical School.
 Building on years of student organization and protest, New Left student organizations began occupying buildings around campus.
 The other main campus where the protests originated was Nihon University.
 They began with student discontent over alleged corruption in the university board of directors.
 At Nihon, protests were driven less by ideology and more by pragmatism because of the university's traditional and conservative nature.
 The movement spread to other Japanese universities, escalating into violence both on campus and in the streets.
-In late 1968, at the zenith of the movement, thousands of students entered Shinjuku Station and rioted.
+In late 1968, at the zenith of the movement, thousands of students entered Tokyo's busiest railway station, Shinjuku, and rioted.
 Factional infighting (uchi-geba, 内ゲバ) was rampant among these students.
 In January 1969, the police besieged the University of Tokyo and ended the protests there, leading to renewed fervor from students at other universities, where protests continued.
-However, as public opinion of the students fell, and the police increased their efforts to stop the protests, the student movement waned.
-The passage of the 1969 Act on Temporary Measures concerning University Management gave police the legal basis to apply more force when dispersing the bulk of the movement, although splinter groups of the New Left groups, such as the United Red Army, continued their violence into the 1970s.
+However, as public support for the students fell, and the police increased their efforts to stop the protests, the movement waned.
+The passage of the 1969 Act on Temporary Measures concerning University Management gave police the legal basis to apply more forceful measures, although splinter groups of the New Left groups, such as the United Red Army, continued their violence into the 1970s.

 The students drew ideological inspiration from the works of Marxist theorists like Karl Marx and Leon Trotsky, French existentialist philosophers like Jean-Paul Sartre and Albert Camus, and the homegrown philosophy of the Japanese poet and critic Takaaki Yoshimoto.
 Yoshimoto's interpretation of "autonomy" (jiritsusei) and "subjectivity" (shutaisei) were based on his critique of the progressive liberal interpretations of these ideas by other Japanese intellectuals such as Masao Maruyama, whom he denounced as hypocritical.
 The students' devotion to shutaisei in particular would lead ultimately to the disintegration of their movement, as they focused increasingly on "self-negation" (jiko hitei) and "self-criticism" (hansei).

 The university troubles helped in the emergence of Mitsu Tanaka's Women's Liberation (Ūman Ribu) movement.
-While most things had settled down by the 1970s and many of the students had reintegrated into Japanese society, the protests found their way into the cultural sphere, inspiring writers like Haruki Murakami and Ryū Murakami.
-The students' political demands moved education reform to the top of the agenda for the Japanese government, which it tried to address through organizations such as the Central Council for Education.
+While most disputes had settled down by the 1970s and many of the students had reintegrated into Japanese society, the protests' ideas entered the cultural sphere, inspiring writers like Haruki Murakami and Ryū Murakami.
+The students' political demands made education reform a priority for the Japanese government, which it tried to address through organizations such as the Central Council for Education.
 The protests have been the subject of modern popular media, such as Kōji Wakamatsu's 2007 film United Red Army.